-Spirulina; is a blue-green, interestingly smelling algae.
+Spirulina is a blue-green, interestingly smelling algae.
 How delish!
-Okay so that doesn’t sound super appetizing but what if we told you that this smelly (sorry- there’s no denying it) emerald green powder is one of the most nutrient dense foods on the planet?
-That it contains over 100 vitamins and minerals AND may just be the superfood answer to obtaining nutrients that might otherwise not be available in a vegan or vegetarian diet.
-Yep, listen up..
+Okay so that doesn’t sound super appetizing but what if we told you that this emerald green powder is one of the most nutrient dense foods on the planet?
+It contains over 100 vitamins and minerals and may just be the superfood answer to obtaining nutrients that might otherwise not be available in a vegan or vegetarian diet.

-First and foremost (vegans are you listening?)
-Spirulina is a source of Iron!
+First and foremost spirulina is a source of iron.
 So put down the bucket of spinach because as little as 2 tsp of Morlife’s Certified Organic Spirulina Powder will provide you with 34% of your recommended daily intake and it even contains (the vegan-elusive) B12!
 This ultimately means that you will be a bounding ball of energy as you add it into your smoothies and juices in the morning, much to the delight of your housemates/partner/kids or pets.
 And that’s not evening mentioning the fact that iron is also an essential mineral for normal immune system function and blood formation.
-So you understand that it’s very important, but not all iron sources are created equal, especially those from plants – luckily enough, Spirulina is easily digestible meaning that the non-haem iron it contains might be more bio-available (absorbable) than other plant sources of iron.
+However, not all iron sources are created equal, especially those from plants – luckily enough, Spirulina is easily digestible meaning that the non-haem iron it contains might be more bio-available (absorbable) than other plant sources of iron.

-But now here it is, the moment you’ve all been waiting for, the biggest, boldest and all around bestest feature of Spirulina has got to be the PROTEIN content.
+But now here it is, the moment you’ve all been waiting for, the biggest, boldest and all around bestest feature of Spirulina has got to be protein content.
 Spirulina is positively protein packed with its physical makeup being approximately 70% protein by weight.
-To put this into perspective this is more than any other plant or animal food source and as such, Spirulina could easily take on and win a brotein face-off against an eye fillet steak any day (should the occasion arise).
+This is more than any other plant or animal food source of the planet.

-There really is so much more to this superfood powder than its pong.
 Spirulina is the algae all rounder every vegan or vegetarian needs on a daily basis.
 The powder can be easily incorporated into more than just smoothies or juices, with its subtle salty flavour it is a complementary addition to any dinner dish or savoury snack – just take a look at this recipe and see how we use ours.
-But if you really aren’t able to get past the stench (it really isn’t thaaat bad – we PROMISE) thankfully we’ve got you sorted with our Spirulina in tablet form because we’d hate for you to miss out.
-After all doesn’t the old saying go ‘winner winner spirulina for dinner”?
+And for those time-poor warriors out there we’ve got you sorted with our Spirulina in tablet form because we’d hate for you to miss out.

 VIEW OUR SPIRULINA RANGE HERE: